 Backed by £200 million of funding, for the Green Deal to be successful it will need careful facilitation by the Government to make sure it benefits consumers.
 Ultimately, the deals will need to be made attractive enough to encourage people to sign up to the voluntary Green Deal scheme.

-Initially, a Green Deal assessor will visit a property to conduct a survey which will determine what home measures are needed to improve its energy efficiency and how much you will be able to “borrow” (up to a maximum of £10,000) to get the work done.
+Initially, you’ll need a Green Deal assessment of your property.
+A Green Deal assessor will visit your home to conduct a survey which will determine what home measures are needed to improve its energy efficiency and how much you will be able to “borrow” (up to a maximum of £10,000) to get the work done.
 This amount will depend on a variety of factors including the size of your home, the number of occupants, current bills and estimated savings achievable once the improvements have been carried out.
 An EPC – Energy Performance Certificate – will also be required and this will be central to your Green Deal Plan.
 Some companies may charge for an EPC while others will do it for free on the condition that you use their services to do the work.

 Assessors, providers & installers – 3 faces of the Green Deal